mikaelvagen/TTT4280/README.md

 Measurement 11 attempts to measure the pulse in the forehead by using reflectance.
 Measurement 12 is a measurement of a slightly higher pulse after a couple of trips up/down the stairs.

+__Discussion__:

+Two dataprocessing files are included.
+This is due to the fact that our group cannot meet during these times of\
+COVID-19.
+Therefore, each contributor has commited one processing script each. "readData.py" writes directly to console, while "read_data.py" writes to results.txt.
+Data is processed using autocorrelation, and these autocorrelation plots are available by running "read_data.py".

+We observe that the results are varying.
+To begin with, the forehead measurement (11) is quite far off, even though we've tried several flashlights and positionings.
+Secondly, observe that the reflectance measurements are off.
+These are conducted using a smartphone camera at Fs = 1/30 Frames/s.
+The red color channel performs relatively well here, apart from measurement 7, which shows green to be the only one even remotely close (which might be a coincidence.
+In the case of having to write a report, these reflectance measurements will be retaken, and it seems to be of value to get hold of a small flashlight which can be taped to the finger.

+The standard deviation of the measurements per color channel is conducted in "readData.py".

+Except deviations explained above from the reflectance measurements, we see that the red color channel yields the most accurate results (which is expected, as a longer wavelength means more transmittance).